-6.8 A Stiff growth in Agricultural production
+3.8 A Stiff growth in Agricultural production

 The agrarian expansion is farther evident from the steady increase of agricultural production across the country.
-Since 6th century CE, owing to diverse geoclimatic nature of the subcontinent, different varieties of crops started to be cultivated in huge proportions in different parts of the country.
-Let us have a quick glance over them.
+Since 6th century CE, owing to diverse geo-climatic nature of the subcontinent, different varieties of crops started to be cultivated in huge proportions in different parts of the country.